Skip to main content

 important

-Allow partner-chain dependencies to sync 100% with the Cardano network.
-See the next step for monitoring these services.
+⌛ Allow partner-chain dependencies to sync 100% with the Cardano network.
+This can take a few hours.

 1. Verify status of services and ports: